Fordham

 During your first year at Fordham, you will have blocks of time integrated into your schedule devoted to programming around career development and professionalism.

-All students will benefit from the CPC’s Professional Development Handbook, which will guide you in its integrated approach to career development while you’re in law school and beyond, including career exploration and skills-based programming, small-group summer legal job search strategy sessions, a mock interview program, and more.
+All students will benefit from the CPC’s Professional Development Handbook, which will guide you in its integrated approach to career development while you’re in law school and beyond.
+CPC also assists in career exploration and offers skills-based programming, small-group summer legal job search strategy sessions, a mock interview program, and more.

 Public Interest Career Support